Heavy-Division/website/src/posts/B78XH_Full_Sail.md

 ## Overview

-It's now been a year and a half since the Heavy Division project was founded, and SU10 has just released.
+It's now been a year and a half since the Heavy Division project was founded, and Sim Update 10 has just released.

 Starting as a solo project with a desire to improve upon the default Asobo 787-10, our team has grown into a staff of 6 with 4 currently on the development team, 1 developer trainee, and 1 media trainee.

-As the project continues to grow we will need additional staff, including type-rated 787 pilots. if you'd like to help please ping an admin on our discord or email us at [contact@hdsimulations.com](contact@hdsimulations.com)
+As the project continues to grow we will need additional staff, including type-rated 787 pilots.

+If you'd like to help, please ping an admin on our discord or email us at [contact@hdsimulations.com](contact@hdsimulations.com)

 ---